Joseph Ungaro

-Joseph M. Ungaro (November 4, 1930 – November 12, 2006) was a journalist most famous for his question to President Richard Nixon which elicited the reply "I am not a crook."
+Joseph M. Ungaro (November 4, 1930 – November 12, 2006) was an American journalist most famous for his question to President Richard Nixon which elicited the reply "I am not a crook."

 Early career

 Ungaro graduated from Providence College and the Columbia University Graduate School of Journalism.

 In 1950 he began working for The Providence Journal and Evening Bulletin first as a copy boy, and then as a reporter, managing editor, and publisher.